fastapi/fastapi/docs/tutorial/sql-databases.md

 ```

 !!! note "Very Technical Details"
-    If you are curious and have a deep technical knowledge, you can check <a href="https://fastapi.tiangolo.com/async/#very-technical-details" target="_blank">the very technical details of how this `async def` vs `def` is handled</a>.
+    If you are curious and have a deep technical knowledge, you can check the very technical details of how this `async def` vs `def` is handled in the [Async](../async.md#very-technical-details){.internal-link target=_blank} docs.

 ## Migrations